larryhe/scaffoldify/README.md

 # scaffoldify

-Scaffoldify is a tool to simplify `scaffold`. with its command line interface or Node API, you can scaffold pretty much anything with little or zero code.
+Declarative and reusable scaffolding framework. with scaffoldify configuration API, you can use JSON to describe the scaffolding process.

 # Table of Contents